christsven/H.E.A.T/scenarios/estonia/event-timeline-estonia.md

 > had to pay for them.
 So if you go back 10 or 20 years, you'll just add it all
 > up, it's massive amounts of money is owed!"*

-With the US internal politics devolving into chaos, european states had to muster up an operation of their own.
+With the US internal politics devolving into chaos, the other members had to muster up an operation of their own.
 The [VJTF](#nato-response-force) was sent as a first response, with initial follow up units arriving shortly after.